Mean Time Between Failures (MTBF) Meaning

 One likely reason for frequent breakdowns is you’re using cheap replacement parts.
 The system is only as strong as its weakest link.

 Figuring out why something failed helps you prevent that failure from recurring in the future, or at least keep it from happening as often.
 For example, if you notice a specific part fails fairly frequently, you can replace it with a more high-quality part and increase operational efficiency.

 Condition-based maintenance is a proactive maintenance strategy that involves monitoring the condition of an asset in real-time to determine what maintenance needs to be done.
 CBM is performed only when certain indicators show signs of decreasing performance.
 If you can establish an early warning system to detect equipment issues before they lead to failure, you can potentially increase MTBF.

 How a CMMS Can Help With MTBF

 A CMMS lets you keep a maintenance log, which charts each instance of maintenance for an individual asset.
 A CMMS systematically tracks the unplanned downtime associated with breakdowns to calculate MTBF.
-Maintenance management software gathers comprehensive information on breakdowns, including root cause analysis, countermeasures, corrective actions, and preventive actions.
+A performance management system gathers comprehensive information on breakdowns, including root cause analysis, countermeasures, corrective actions, and preventive actions.
 Supports detailed failure mode capture with issue codes and failure codes.